yashodhank/install_mattermost/README.md

    chmod +x install_mattermost.sh
    ```

-3. Run the script with the desired action (install or remove) and installation method (package or existing):
+3. Run the script with the desired action (install or remove) and installation method (package or archive):
    ```sh
    sudo ./install_mattermost.sh install package
    ```